ajay26188/task_tracker/README.md

 # TaskTracker 🗂️

-**TaskTracker** is a modern, full-stack project management app designed for teams to collaborate, assign tasks, and track progress — built with a focus on scalability and clean architecture.
+**TaskTracker** is a modern, full-stack project management app designed for teams to collaborate, assign tasks, and track progress.

 ---

 ## 📌 Project Status: In Progress (~175 hours logged so far)

 - **Backend**: Completed.
-- **Frontend**: Live and integrated with backend authentication.
-In progress..
+- **Frontend**: In progress..
 - **CI/CD**: Automated pipelines configured.

 You can track my development log here: [working_hours.md](./working_hours.md)